Life Science

 Job Title Name Research Field Specialty Master’s Course in Charge

-Associate Professor Ishikawa, Toshiki Ecological environment Elucidation of environmental stress tolerance mechanism through biomembrane of plant and molecular breeding by metabolic modification of membrane lipid.
-Environmental Control System Course
+Associate Professor Ishikawa, Toshiki Plant Environmental Science Environmental stress tolerance mechanism of plant and molecular breeding by metabolic modification of membrane lipids and proteins.
+Biochemistry and Molecular Biology

-Professor Kawai-Yamada, Maki Plant environmental science Molecular breeding of stress-tolerant plants, Modification of plant metabolic pathway using methods of molecular biology Environmental Science and Civil Engineering
+Professor Kawai-Yamada, Maki Plant environmental science Molecular breeding of stress-tolerant plants, Modification of plant metabolic pathway using methods of molecular biology Biochemistry and Molecular Biology/Interdisciplinary Education Program for Applied Science and Technology in Global Environment

 Assistant Professor Senavirathna, Mudalige Don Hiranya Jayasanka Ecological environment Responses of Macrophytes and Cyanobacteria to changing environmental factors (light, temperature, flow velocity, and salinity).
 Macrophytes-cyanobacteria interactions under various environmental conditions.
 Plant electrical potentials and electrical signaling.
 Plant responses to radiofrequency electromagnetic radiations.
-Environmental Control System Course
+Civil and Environmental Engineering /Interdisciplinary Education Program for Applied Science and Technology in Global Environment

 Environmental Planning Unit